The Board

 I am a Registered Valuer, working on Waiheke Island.
 My background is in property and finance, with over 25 years of private and public sector experience in these areas.

-I am Married to Sanna and our son Charlie is in year four at WPS.
+I am married to Sanna and our son Charlie is at WPS.
 We have lived on Waiheke Island for the last 18 years and enjoy the strong sense of community, in which the school plays a central role.

 My personal journey in education stated in a small rural primary school and continued through the New Zealand state school system and on to university, also in New Zealand.
 A solid education has served me well and at various times I have returned to study.
 I place a high value on education and our teachers, as one of the primary ways of creating the widest available set of options for our kids.